braze-inc/braze-docs/_docs/_contributing/content_management/images.md

 ### Step 1: Upload the image file

 In your text editor, open `assets` > `img`.
 Generally, your new image should be added to the same directory as the other images on your page.
 However, you may use your best judgment.
-Confirm your new image follows our [Image Style Guide](https://docs.google.com/document/u/2/d/e/2PACX-1vRJSkwcjmjrTfLDagZccLpOMMyh5NN5SXRZSjz12cRAHbX4OrUmhvCmYpf_p5YB-9r4_jSOQLkicQIH/pub), then add the PNG file to the relevant subdirectory.
+Confirm your new image follows our [Style Guide]({{site.baseurl}}/contributing/style_guide/), then add the PNG file to the relevant subdirectory.

 ![A text editor with the file tree open and a new image added to the 'img' directory.]()